jonascarpay/jonascarpay.github.io/posts/2022-09-19-declarative-deployment.md

 1. Instead of using `nixosGenerate`, we use `lib.nixosSystem`, and then navigate to the `.config.system.build.toplevel` attribute of the result.

-2. We manually include the module containing EC2-specific settings.
+2. We manually include the module containing EC2 compatibility settings.

 If you change `toplevel` to `amazonImage`, you've actually completely replicated the `nixosGenerate` functionality, and you're back to building an AMI.
 If you've come this far, it's actually worth considering dropping `nixos-generators` altogether, and manually implementing the same functionality.
-You lose a bit of readability, but gain a bit of transparency, and it's good practice with NixOS nuts and bolts.
+You gain some transparency, if you wrap it nicely you don't sacrifice readability, and it's good practice with NixOS nuts and bolts.
 At the very least, I recommend studying the `nixos-generators` source code, since it doesn't actually do that much.

 Anyway, with the bootstrap image and live configuration defined, we can pass them to Terraform as input variables.